onetep-devel/tutorials/source/Introduction.rst

 Introduction
 ============

-this is simple set of tutorials for onetep.
+This is simple set of tutorials for ONETEP.